-But let’s assume cannabis is a drug.
-Ok, fine.
-My “drug” helps me deal with stressful situations with calm alertness, maturity, and rational confidence.
-Try that with booze or pharmaceutical drugs.
+There’s much contention over the categorization of cannabis: Drug or herb?
+Both?
+By many technical definitions, a “drug” is synthesized in a laboratory.
+Let’s assume cannabis is a drug.
+This natural drug helps millions of Americans deal with stressful situations with calm alertness and rational confidence.
+Try that with booze or so many pharmaceutical drugs.

 Pot doesn’t shut down my mind or perceptions.
 In fact, it heightens them.
-This is why some get paranoid, especially newbies who don’t have solid canna-mentors.
+This is why some get paranoid, especially newbies who don’t have solid canna-mentors or knowledge of the efficacy of individual cannabinoids, like THC.
 With cannabis, regardless of the situation, I can retain my manners and respect for others.
-Unlike booze, I can maintain my personal dignity—even when the shit hits the fan.
+Try that after half a bottle of Jameson.

 I seem to recall friends and colleagues who took a variety of pharmaceutical drugs over the years telling me how they experienced disturbances in sleep or sex drive or became angry or depressed or experienced anal bleeding or any number of truly nasty symptoms.
 Anecdotally, it seems that well over half the time, the condition for which they were taking the drug never—or only temporarily—abated.

-For those of you afflicted with TV commercials: If the narration must speed up by a factor of 2.5 to include the legal disclaimers for a drug commercial, you might wanna reconsider your wellness strategy.
+For those of you who indulge in TV commercials: If the narration must speed up by a factor of 2.5 to include the legal disclaimers for a drug commercial, you might wanna reconsider your wellness strategy.

 Oh yeah, cannabis for performance enhancement.
 Now where was I?

-Professional cyclists have gotten so pissed that they’ve thrown their bikes into the ditch.
+Professional cyclists have gotten so pissed during mishaps in a race that they’ve thrown their bikes into the ditch.
 Anger is a nasty beast.
 The ability of cannabis to mitigate the anxiety resulting from mechanical breakdowns when on the road is…well, let’s say significant.
 At least in my experience.

 Once such a lesson in calmly dealing with a crappy situation is experienced, and the benefits become apparent, the same intelligent strategy can be employed—with or without cannabis.
 Just because one learns a lesson when experiencing the mild (or not so mild) euphoria of THC is no reason they can’t remember it and live by it at all times—high or not.

-Invaluable is the ability to roll with the punches and live with a happy memory—instead of the embarrassment of having blown a gasket (mine, not the bike’s).
+Invaluable is the ability to roll with the punches and live with a happy memory—instead of the embarrassment of having blown a gasket (yours, not your bike’s).